Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Would you keep a dog in a closet?
 If you fed him and took him for a walk a couple of times a day he’d probably be fine, right?
 Maybe get a glass door for the closet so you can see him in here.

-Of course you wouldn’t do that.
+Of course, you wouldn’t do that.
 It would be cruel, and all but the most disturbed among us would agree it is unethical.
 Yet many of the same otherwise intelligent people consider it okay to keep a fish in a tank where it barely has enough room to turn around.

-Clearly a dog is much more psychologically complex than a fish, so the analogy does fall apart a little.
+Clearly, a dog is much more psychologically complex than a fish, so the analogy does fall apart a little.
 However, the effect on fish kept in poor conditions in tiny tanks is notable.

 I’m not going to try to guess what a fish is thinking, but when it behaves this way it is obvious it needs something it isn’t getting.
-Larger tanks that give Betta fish more room to swim are less likely to stress them out in this way.
+Larger tanks that give betta fish more room to swim are less likely to stress them out in this way.

-Small Tanks are Hard to Keep Clean
+Small Tanks Are Hard to Keep Clean

 A lot of people think the best choice for an easy-to-maintain fish tank is a very small one.
 It is actually quite the opposite.
 With the help of a good filtration plan and maybe a few live plants, large tanks are able to establish themselves as little ecosystems that need minimal intervention from the tank owner.
 A 55-gallon tank may require as little as 30 minutes of care monthly.
 The rest of the time you just enjoy your fish!

 Small tanks, on the other hand, need to be constantly monitored to make sure they are running right.
 When things go bad, they go bad in a hurry.
-If you intend to own a one-gallon tank you’d better be prepared to work on it weekly, and always be on the looking for signs that the tank is getting dirty.
+If you intend to own a one-gallon tank you’d better be prepared to work on it weekly, and always be on the lookout for signs that the tank is getting dirty.

 By dirty I don’t just mean physical waste buildup, though that is important to watch for too.
 Things like overfeeding and poor physical tank placement can also lead to excess algae growth, which in turn affects water quality.
-An extra pinch of unneeded fish food can have a cascade effect that, if you don’t catch it, leads to very bad things for your Betta fish.
+An extra pinch of unneeded fish food can have a cascade effect that, if you don’t catch it, leads to very bad things for your betta fish.

 This is why maladies like fin rot are so prevalent in fish kept in small tanks.
 The stress of a confined living area plus the poor water conditions means the fish never has a chance.
-A 5-gallon tank is (obviously) five times bigger than a one gallon, so that pinch of unneeded fish food will have less of a detrimental impact.
+A 5-gallon tank is (obviously) five times bigger than a one-gallon, so that pinch of unneeded fish food will have less of a detrimental impact.

 Better Tanks for Betta Fish

-I recently had a conversation with someone who told me she loved those plant vases with Bettas in them.
+I recently had a conversation with someone who told me she loved those plant vases with bettas in them.
 I explained what a horrible idea this is, but she said her fish had lived a long time so it must have been okay.

 This kind of thinking makes my blood boil.
 A fish may die or survive based on many factors beyond your control.
-If your plant-vase Betta lives a long time it is in spite of you, not because of you.
-Similarly, you may do everything right and your Betta could die prematurely for reasons you’ll never know.
+If your plant-vase betta lives a long time it is in spite of you, not because of you.
+Similarly, you may do everything right and your betta could die prematurely for reasons you’ll never know.

-Yes, the idea here is to get your Betta to be healthy and live as long as possible.
-But more importantly it’s about the ethical treatment of animals that are under our stewardship.
+Yes, the idea here is to get your betta to be healthy and live as long as possible.
+But more importantly, it’s about the ethical treatment of animals that are under our stewardship.
 It is a challenge, and if you aren’t up for it that’s okay.

 I often hear from people who say they keep their fish in a one-gallon tank because that is all they have room for.
 My response is that aquarium ownership is not for them right now.
 That’s okay, and it can wait for someday when they have more space.

-I’d like to see all Bettas kept in tanks five gallons or bigger.
+I’d like to see all bettas kept in tanks five gallons or bigger.
 Realistically, I know that’s not going to happen, but maybe a least a few people will read this and get the message.
 If you are one of those people, spread the word and tell somebody else.